Sergix/sergix.net/src/pages/blog/the-anxious-listener.md

 “How long have you worked here for?”

 “I started working here… about two years ago now.
-Yeah… two years ago.”
+Yeah, two years ago.”

 “Oh, really?
 I don’t think I’ve seen you here before.
 But I’ve been away for a while so I’ve probably just never come in when you were working.”

-That could have been better, but now you’ve reached a dead-end.
+That could have been better, but you’ve reached a dead-end.
 You pause for too long, dreading to bring up something else, but the silence seems worse.
-You glance at her again, and she somehow seems unbothered by the silence. *She’s definitely had worse*, you think.
-Looking towards the window, clear from the inside, you think quickly of something to say.
+You glance at her in the mirror again, and she somehow seems unbothered by the silence.
+Looking out the window beside you, clear from the inside, you think quickly of something to say.
 Aha!
 A question to continue:

 “Are you going anywhere for Christmas?”

 “No, my family is here, fortunately and unfortunately.
 It’s nice having most everyone here, but we don’t all get along very well.
-Mostly the only thing that still keeps us somewhat-together is my Mom.”
+Mostly the only thing that still keeps us kind-of together is my Mom.”

 “Oh, sorry.
 I guess that’s sort-of good then,”

-“Well, yeah, especially with my uncle.
-He can be the *worst* sometimes, he’s really only in my life at all because of Mom, but if it were any other way I’d probably never see him again.
+“Yeah, especially with my uncle.
+He can be the *worst*, he’s really only in my life at all because of Mom, and if it were any other way I’d probably never see him again.
 It’s weird but at least the blood relatives are close, me and my Mom and my Dad and a couple of my cousins, though I don’t see them much at all anymore.”

 You wonder whether she has many people to talk to about these things.